Martyn0324/Diana/README.md

 ## Deletion

 The most obvious way to remove a pathological cell from the body would be simply destroying it through cellular damage.
 This could be made through nanoscopic scalpels or through other mechanisms, such as applying ethanol 100% or ultrasound.
-However, doing so could release into the closer areas mollecules that could induce apoptosis(substances that are normally present within the cells).
+However, doing so could release mollecules that could induce apoptosis in neighbour cells.
-Immunoglobulins are too specific, and not all pathogens could have their apoptosis induced through factors like Tumoral Necrosis Factors(TNFs), like what happens with some cancer cells.
+Maybe the most clean and smooth way of doing so would be through injection of Ca²+ íons(which activate many enzymes chain, including caspase cascate), injection of BAK/BAX channels(to promote liberation of p53 cytochromes from mitochondres), or even injection of a mixture of p53 and Ca²+, or even apoptossomes that are already activated with Ca²+ íons.
+Beware of possible inhibitors of caspases that tumoral cells could develop.

 ## Extraction